 Don’t fall for “shredded” mulch.

-There was also “shredded” brown mulch, black mulch, and a slightly deeper brown mulch (it was a major brand which you’ll find in every big box store).
+There was also “shredded” brown mulch, black mulch, and a slightly deeper brown mulch (it was a major brand that you’ll find in every big box store).
 The front of the bag read, “made from forest products.”
 Sounds like trees, right?
 Some would have stopped reading there and bought the mulch, content in believing that they were buying a wood mulch made of pine, hemlock, cedar, or a similar tree species.
 But not me.
 I’m suspicious.

-I flipped the bag over to read the ingredients: ..this mulch is made from pallets and construction refuse which has been dyed.”
+I flipped the bag over to read the ingredients: “..this mulch is made from pallets and construction refuse which has been dyed.”
 Nice.

 A review by the University of Washington found that wood mulch made from construction debris can sometimes contain heavy metals and chemical residues: